Brazil · CocoVolare

 The gastronomic capital

-São Paulo doesn't reveal itself — it must be earned.
+São Paulo must be earned.
 South America's largest city conceals the continent's finest dining and contemporary art scenes, more than a hundred ethnicities within its boundaries, the Modernist legacy of Niemeyer and Lina Bo Bardi, and a nightlife of rare sophistication.

 Hotels